Oschangkai/cv/README.md

 ## 🎯 Key Enhancements

-1. **Dynamic Language Detection** - Scans available CV files automatically
+1. **Multi-language Support** - Automatic detection with browser preference integration and persistence
-2. **Smart Date Formatting** - Displays work duration in natural language
+2. **Theme System** - Complete dark mode with automatic system detection and persistence
-3. **Conditional Section Rendering** - Hides empty sections for cleaner layouts
+3. **Interactive Skills** - Expandable cards with level indicators, keywords, and category icons
-4. **Enhanced Keyboard UX** - Multiple shortcuts including `/` for quick access
+4. **Rich CV Sections** - Certificates, interests, education highlights, and work experience with skills, with conditional rendering that hides sections when no content is available
-5. **Language Persistence** - Remembers user's language choice
+5. **Enhanced Print Support for Resume** - Built-in window.print() with optimized A4 layouts and page breaks
-6. **Graceful Fallbacks** - Handles missing translations and CV data elegantly
+6. **Smart Date Formatting** - Displays work duration in natural language and i18n support

 ## 📄 License